Selling a House With a Mortgage: All You Need to Know

 Sale-Leaseback: A Flexible Alternative Solution

-If you’re selling your house with a mortgage to try to pay off other debts, prepare for retirement, or fund a new business, you should know that there’s another solution: EasyKnock.
+If you’re selling your house with a mortgage to try to pay off other debts, prepare for retirement, or expand a business, you should know that there’s another solution: Sale-leaseback.

 With a sale-leaseback you can convert your home equity and achieve your financial goals without having to leave your home.
 How?

-- We purchase your home for fair market value.
+- Sell your home for fair market value.

 - Stay as a renter as long as you need.

-- You can buy your home back from us anytime or instruct us to sell it on the open market.
+- So programs even let you buy your home back or sell it on the open market when you’re ready.

 Investopedia.
 Avoid These Mistakes When Selling Your Home. https://www.investopedia.com/articles/mortgages-real-estate/08/home-seller-mistakes-selling-house.asp